daniele3b/SafeWater/Assignment3/README.md

 Furthermore, you need to create a folder called **certs** and load certificates of the "thing" inside it.

-### Run and Test

-1. After you completed the setup, you need to connect to the SSH frontend using  **ssh < login >@saclay.iot-lab.info**
-2. Connect to an m3 node in which you've flashed the firmware during setup phase (different from the border router) using: **nc m3-1 20000**
-3. Use the command: **con < ipv6 addr > < port > < device_id >**
-4. Start the web dashboard and the backend using **node index.js**, the web-dashboard will be available at **localhost:8080**
-5. Using the terminal you can see the console print messages and you'll receive also messages coming from the broker (RSBM)
-6. Using the web-dashboard you can interact with the devices and retrieve data

 ## Technical Infomation about the iotlab-m3 code ##

 Information about the board's code can be found [here](https://github.com/daniele3b/SafeWater/blob/main/Assignment2/tech.md)